 The underground section of the East-West Metro project stretches from Phoobagan and Howrah Maidan.
-The stretch will have total of six underground stations at Phoobagan, Sealdah, Esplanade, Mahakaran, Howrah, and Howrah Maidan.
+The stretch will have a total of six underground stations at Phoobagan, Sealdah, Esplanade, Mahakaran, Howrah and Howrah Maidan.
 The tunnel will cross the Hooghly river between Mahakaran and Howrah stations.

 Continuous walkways are being provided for sidewise evacuation during emergencies.

 The construction contract for the underground tunnel project was awarded to a joint venture between Indian construction firm Afcons Infrastructure and Russian firm Transtonnelstroy.
 Afcons is also responsible for the construction of three underground stations and other works on the project.